 Very similar to the Bauer Crab, the Camo Crab, is a southern Belize staple.
 Small in size—oftentimes no bigger than a nickel—but big on versatility, the creative folks at SS Flies have created an effective and easy-casting fly.
 The Camo Crab’s body is of contrasting colors and its legs are round.
 Tied into the body is SS Flies’ unique weighting system tied in-house at SS Flies.
 This pattern sinks well and fished with a twitch or two at the right time, any permit angler can have faith this pattern may elicit an eat.

-Peter Smith, owner of SS Flies and the creator of the SS Camo Crab, says the inspiration for the weighting system came after listening to guides fantasize about the ultimate permit crab.
+Peter Smith, the owner of SS Flies and the creator of the SS Camo Crab, says the inspiration for the weighting system came after listening to guides fantasize about the ultimate permit crab.
 He adds: “The button weight makes a quiet plop when it hits the water and balances the fly so it drops quickly without twisting.”

 McKnight’s Danger Muffin

 Not all of Permit Alley’s best patterns were created in southern Belize.
 Yellow Dog’s own Doug McKnight and renowned fly tier created the Danger Muffin from his experience chasing permit in the Caribbean.
-Then he cast the fly to permit in southern Belize…and since, anglers and guides have been much happier.
+Then he cast the fly to permit in southern Belize…and since anglers and guides have been much happier.
 Tied with laser-cut synthetic claws designed by Super Fly’s Pat Cohen and then a body of McKnight’s unique blend of deer hair and rabbit fur, the Danger Muffin is designed to swim while being stripped allowing it to stay in the danger zone longer, which means it is more likely to be eaten.
 This fly can be your wingman anytime for a Belize saltwater flats trip.

 Enrico Puglisi (EP) is known as a creator of flies that catch fish.
 His EP Crab is no different.
 The EP Crab is tied in two variations—a standard and a “micro crab.”
 The micropattern is best suited for situations when a delicate presentation is required, whereas the traditional EP is larger and heavier and ideal for deeper waters.
 Tied with Puglisi’s specially crafted and blended “EP fibers” the body’s slightly contrasting colors create a life-like appearance.
-Both patterns use appropriately matched Sili-legs, providing life-life swimming or fleeing actions.
+Both patterns use appropriately matched Sili-legs, providing life-life swimming, or fleeing actions.
 Guides from Dangriga to Placencia always have plenty of standard or micro EP Crabs for pursuing permit on the fly.

 Chicone’s Contraband Crab